Clemapfel/Mousetrap.jl/docs/src/01_manual/06_image_and_sound.md

 ## Images

 Now that we know how to handle colors, we continue onto images.
 In general, an image is a two-dimensional matrix of colors.
 Each element in the matrix is called a **pixel**.
-An image of size 400x300 will have  400 * 300 = 120000 pixes.
+An image of size 400x300 will have 400 * 300 = 120000 pixels.
 Each pixel is a color in `RGBA` format.

 Images are represented by the [`Image`](@ref) class.
 This class is not a widget or signal emitter; it is simply a way to manage memory (in the form of a pixel matrix) in RAM.
 If we want to show an image on screen, we need the help of other widgets.